KeithDHedger/CastReceiver/README.md

 Code hase been cleaned and translated to c++

-Tested on rpi3 + AllCast on android.
+Tested on rpi3 + AllCast or ServerCast on android.

 Still a number of bugs yet :( ...
 ...